Judgment Enforcement In Oklahoma

 How to enforce a judgment?

-Obtaining the judgment is the initial step in the collection process.
+Obtaining a judgment is the initial step in the collection process.
 There are several ways in which the Judgment Creditor may enforce the judgment.
 These procedures include:

 - Post-Judgment discovery